ingridoconnor/TEnmo-Capstone/09-Capstone/student/java/README.md

    5. I can't send more TE Bucks than I have in my account.
    6. A Sending Transfer has an initial status of "approve."
 5.**[COMPLETE]**  As an authenticated user of the system, I need to be able to see transfers I have sent or received.
-6. As an authenticated user of the system, I need to be able to retrieve the details of any transfer based upon the transfer ID.
+6. **[COMPLETE]** As an authenticated user of the system, I need to be able to retrieve the details of any transfer based upon the transfer ID.

 ### Optional Use Cases
 If you complete all of the required use cases and are looking for additional challenge, complete as many of the following optional use cases as you can.